-Sheena’s activism dates back to her teenage years when she fought for voting rights as a member of Black Youth Vote; as a young parent advocating for early childhood education through the Early Learning Coalition; championing worker’s rights through A. Phillip Randolph Institute; and empowering young people through Black Youth Vote! and Girls initiative through the Black Women’s Roundtable.
+A lifelong advocate, Sheena’s activism dates back to her teenage years when she fought for voting rights as a member of Black Youth Vote!; when she advocated for early childhood education through the Head Start Program as a young parent; when she championed workers’ rights through the A. Philip Randolph Institute; and when she empowered young people through Black Youth Vote! and through the Girls Initiative of the Black Women’s Roundtable.

 Currently, Sheena serves on the board for the Florida Coalition on Black Civic Participation.
 She has also served on the boards for Head Start, the Florida Young Workers AFL-CIO, and APRI Space Coast, as well as serving on the advisory committee for Second Chance Amendment 4 and the finance committee for the Early Learning Coalition of Seminole County.